Skyline Restaurant: History

-In 1986, The Oregonians Elizabeth Amsden said Skyline "has changed little since it started serving a hambuger menu more than 25 years ago".
+In 1986, The Oregonians Elizabeth Amsden said Skyline "has changed little since it started serving a hamburger menu more than 25 years ago".
 She described booths with black cushions, white formica tables, copies of a column written by American chef James Beard on display, and 1950s popular music in the background.
 Hom had owned the business for a decade at the time.
 He told The Oregonian that 70 to 80 percent of customers were visitors from downtown Portland.
 Amsden noted, "At 800 feet elevation, the Skyliner closes for three weeks every winter to give employees vacations when severe weather often affects business.
 Sometimes it closes two or three times in winter months when snow or freezing rain becomes too severe for car travel on the roads winding up and down the hillside."

 Michelle Nelson purchased the business in June 1999.
 In 2022, KOIN said Skyline "remains true to its original roots of classic American Diner fare".
 The business suffered multiple break-ins in 2022–2023.
 Skyline was also impacted by Portland General Electric's temporary public safety power shutoff in September 2022, the result of high risk fire conditions.